davidli2010/visible/README.md

 }
 ```

-The struct `Test` is rewritten as below:
+The struct `Test` will be rewritten as below:

 ```Rust
 pub struct Test {